hashicorp/vault/website/source/docs/configuration/service-discovery/index.html.md

 discovery][consul-discovery], but use a different system for the [storage backend][storage-backend].

-By default, Vault implicitly uses Consul for service discovery when Consul is configured as the [storage backend][consul-backend], so the `service_discovery` stanza is not needed.
+When Consul is configured as the [storage backend][consul-backend], Vault implicitly uses Consul for service discovery, so the `service_discovery` stanza is not needed.

 For times when you would like to use a different storage backend, like [Raft][raft-backend], but still have service discovery available, the